Fellow Since 2005

-This profile was prepared when Aaron Hurst was elected to the Ashoka Fellowship in 2005.
+This description of Aaron Hurst's work was prepared when Aaron Hurst was elected to the Ashoka Fellowship in 2005.

 The New Idea